-If SFAS approves a student's appeal of eligibility, the student may be placed on an academic plan.
-The academic plan must be developed in cooperation and agreement with the student's academic department/advisor.
-The academic plan must include requirements that a student must meet to achieve SAP by the end of the academic plan.
-Title IV aid may still be disbursed during the period of the academic plan.
-If a student fails to meet the requirements of the academic plan, SFAS will notify the student that financial aid eligibility is denied until such time as the student is able to demonstrate SAP.
+If SFAS approves a student's appeal of eligibility, the student will be placed on financial aid probation.
+The probation period must include requirements that a student must meet to achieve SAP by the end of the probationary period.
+Title IV aid may still be disbursed during the period of probation.
+If a student fails to meet the requirements of the probation, SFAS will notify the student that financial aid eligibility is denied until such time as the student is able to demonstrate SAP.

-8. Maximum Time Frame for Degree Completion - To remain eligible for Title IV student aid, undergraduate, graduate, and law students must complete degree program requirements within 150% of the published length of their degree.
+7. Maximum Time Frame for Degree Completion - To remain eligible for Title IV student aid, undergraduate, graduate, and law students must complete degree program requirements within 150% of the published length of their degree.